Headhunter5000/nwn2-chat-logs/README.md

 # NWN2 Chat Logs

-A web app to display and search inside NWN2 chat logs
+A web app to display and search inside NWN2 chat logs.
+Logs are storend by IndexedDB on the client side.

+Here is the link to the demo: https://nilsklimm.github.io/nwn2-chat-logs/

 ## Available Scripts